 Mention the word “sell” to many servers and watch them run screaming from the room.
 (Okay, maybe that’s an exaggeration, but suffice it to say, most servers are afraid to sell.)
 Teaching servers to sell doesn’t have to be an uphill battle, especially when you focus on the art of the soft sell.
 Here are some tips to get you started:

 - Suggest, suggest, suggest.
 It’s not about pushing menu items on customers, it’s about recommending items that will enhance their dining experience.
-By telling a customer about your favorite dishes and making pairing recommendations, you’ll improve the level of service you deliver… and you’ll create more satisfied customers.
+By telling a customer about your favorite dishes and making pairing recommendations, you’ll improve the level of service you deliver… and you’ll create guest loyalty.
 After all, most menus have over hundred items to choose from and most guests appreciate a little guidance!

 - Let the food sell itself.
 When you describe items well, you sell those items… without any direct sales talk.
 Listing ingredients, telling guests how the chef prepared the dish and describing those details with vivid language gets the guest excited about the dish… and gets you the sale.